 How Can I Help My Cat With Chronic Kidney Disease?

 If your veterinarian diagnoses chronic kidney disease, they may prescribe medical management with a prescription diet, plus nutritional supplements or low-dose prescription medications.
-Chronic kidney disease has no cure in cats, but dietary control and kidney support supplements can help keep your cat feeling healthy.
+Chronic kidney disease has no cure in cats, but dietary control and cat kidney disease supplements can help keep your cat feeling healthy.

 How Does Kidney Support Help Pet Owners